For compositing a shot where the camera moves, being able to track it in 3D space is a big help.

 Follow along with the sample projects that can be downloaded from the official DaVinci Resolve Training page.

-Gedaly is the Managing Editor of DVResolve.com and a Blackmagic Design Certified Trainer.
+Gedaly is the Founder and Lead Educator of DVResolve.com and is Blackmagic Design Certified Master Trainer.
 He’s edited commercials for major brands and has done color & VFX for independent films.
 He consults on post-production workflow and creating online education.
 Gedaly is the co-founder of Working.Actor, a former marketing manager for large brands, and creates original film projects with his production company Razee.

 This will take some time to understand, more to copy, and use. amazing